404systems/plugin-buildah/readme.md

 Run buildah as a woodpecker plugin.

+Disclaimer: This project is not officially associated with or endorsed by the buildah project.

 ## Development
 You can test the image by creating an env file with your settings.
 ```